 3–Turn on dryer at lowest temperature setting (95) and dry for about 15 hours or until meat is brittle

 4–Place pieces in Vitamix Blender and pulverize.
 Don’t let it get too hot.
 Push down with the mallet when needed.
+The blender should be about 1/2 full of the dry pieces before blending.
+There needs to be enough jerky to push itself down, and not too much which might overload the blender capacity.

 9–Enjoy!